arieck/IGCcheck/Readme.md

 new subdirectory called "IGCcheck".

 HowTo Run:
-make sure you have the "bin" with all vali exe files within same directory of IGCcheck.exe.
+make sure you have the "bin" directory with all vali-exe files within same directory of IGCcheck.exe.
-Double click the IGCcheck.exe, you will be asked to select the directory where your IGC files are located.
+Double click the IGCcheck.exe, then you will be asked to select the directory where your IGC files are located.

 The IGC scan may take about 2-3sec for each IGC file.
-So if you have many files to check, you have to wait a while, until you see the result window.
+So if you have many files to check, you have to wait a while, until you see the result window !
 The program runs completely on the background, without any progress bar.

 SourceCode: